What is the purpose of the role?

 We are currently seeking a mobile instrumentation, control & automation (ICA) technician to ensure that all equipment associated with our sewage treatment works is running safely and efficiently using both proactive and reactive maintenance methods.
 The purpose of the ICA technician is to inspect, maintain, test or repair as appropriate, SCADA (supervisory control and data acquisition) and associated PLCs, instrumentation, control and automation equipment.
 Working as part of the maintenance team you will follow robust maintenance plans as well as getting involved in minor installation projects, electrical fault finding and emergency breakdown repairs to ensure our plant operates 24 hours a day, 365 days a year.

 What makes this role unique?

+Working outside with no one day being the same provides a very interesting working environment but you will never be short of support.
 You will be presented with unique challenges whether it's using your expertise to diagnose control faults or replace network infrastructure equipment.
 You will gain experience on a wide range of plants and equipment some of which are innovative investments providing exciting new experiences and receive competitive benefits as well as full training on health & safety procedures and technical and process methods related to the plant.